mariosgit/HeadPhoneAmp/README.md

 #### Power Block Design

 * Use Adafruit PowerThing ?
+    * Use a TPS61093 ?
+Higher output voltage ?
+For NuTube ?
 * How to get the teensy integrated, would need to patch into VUSB -> PowerBlock -> 5V back to the Teensy ?
     * Cut trace in the back, solder some wire to VUSB ?
 Or use pogopins ?
 Not nice.
 * Noise ???